A COMPLETE SUITE WITH NAVIGATION APP

 Please feel free to email us at email@example.com for any doubts or questions.

-Another way is to tap the odometer for about 3 seconds.
+- Tap and hold for about 3 seconds the Odometer.
 A window pops up and lets you edit the total distance with a keypad.

 The odometer only counts to 99.99, and then reverts to 0.00 - this is to save space on the screen, and have bigger digits.